 So what about the hotel.
 Well, the prices are very low, even in the high season and that means you sort of get what you pay for.
 The hotel has no pool and no real beach to speak of — just a small rocky area from which you can ease yourself into a rocky-floored bit of sea.
 The hotel claims to be close to Santorini's famous Red Beach but it's a pretty rough walk over a rocky headland to get there.

 There's a bus stop nearby with frequent buses to the more popular beaches and villages but if you are out and about late, you'll have to spring for a taxi.

 Rooms are clean and reasonably equipped though the bathrooms and showers could use some updating and so could the traditional decor.
-There is air conditioning as well as central heating, all the rooms have balconies with sea views, refrigerators and hobs.
-But with rooms available for 50 Euros or less, this might just be an ideal budget hotel for older couples who want a quiet place near the island's famous bronze age site.
+There is air conditioning as well as central heating, all the rooms have balconies with sea views, refrigerators and stovetops.
+But with rooms available for around 50 Euros, depending on the season, this might just be an ideal budget hotel for older couples who want a quiet place near the island's famous Bronze Age site.

 Visitors regularly rave about this sweet little hotel on a quiet street near the black sands of Kamari beach.
 It's a pair of classic white washed buildings with blue trim, arranged around a smallish pool.
 Across the street, the more expensive Hotel Anassa is owned by the same family and guests at Maria Preka can usually use the Anassa's pool and small gym.